 This is a faculty-led immersion program and is administered by Kim Reed, Assistant Intercultural Immersion Coordinator.
 This program is not administered by the Center for International Education.
 Any questions about this program should be directed to email@example.com or 715-836-5940.
 Submit all application materials to Schofield 17.
 This program is listed on the Center for International Education website to assist students in exploring all international opportunities.

 Program Summary & Location

-This is a 4-week, hands-on course designed to provide a survey of linked topics in Mathematics and Physics: Differential Equations, Differential Geometry and the theories of Special and General Relativity.
+This is a 4-week, hands-on course designed to provide a survey of linked topics in Mathematics and Physics: Differential Geometry and the theories of Special and General Relativity.
 The main objectives are to offer an interdisciplinary course to STEM students that integrates the subject in the historical and modern context of the United Kingdom.
 The United Kingdom has played and continues to play a large role in the development of large areas of mathematics and physics.
 The program aims to infuse the key academic concepts within math and physics with the historical and cultural contexts of the developments of these key concepts.

 Through these methods, students will gain an appreciation of the collaborative (within institutions and as well among countries) nature of the sciences as well as the long-term spread and development of ideas.